goguardian/javascript/react/README.md

     // children get indented normally
     <Foo
       superLongParam="bar"
-      anotherSuperLongParam="baz"
-    >
+      anotherSuperLongParam="baz">
       <Spazz />
     </Foo>
     ```

 ## Quotes
   - Always use double quotes (`"`) for JSX attributes, but single quotes for all other JS.
+This keeps JSX as close to markup as possible.
     ```javascript
     // bad
     <Foo bar='bar' />